Motivates Your Child and Stop Procrastination

 Factors Engendering Procrastination and the Lack of Motivation

-Unmotivated and procrastination usually results in frustration in parents and child.Parents often simplistically attribute procrastination and lack of motivation to mere laziness.
+Parents often simplistically attribute procrastination and lack of motivation to mere laziness.
 However, the truth is far more complex and cynical.
 It’s imperative to realize that several grave factors may collude to foster such debilitating character traits in your child.
-Want to know what some of these factors are?
-Click here
+Some of these factors are:

-• Learning disability (also known as Dyslexia)
+- Learning disability (also known as Dyslexia).

-• Unconducive learning environment (E.g. noise, distractions, ambient temperature)
+- Unconducive learning environment (E.g. noise, distractions, ambient temperature).

-• Lacking restful sleep (E.g. nightmares, enuresis/bed-wetting, sleep apnea)
+- Lacking restful sleep (E.g. nightmares, enuresis/bed-wetting, sleep apnea).

-• Low Self-Esteem or Self-Confidence
+- Low Self-Esteem or Self-Confidence.

-• Lack of focus and concentration
+- Lack of focus and concentration.

-• Poor organizational skills
+- Poor organizational skills.

-• Fear of failure or complexity of task
+- Fear of failure or complexity of task.

-• Excessive after-school activities
+- Excessive after-school activities.

-Parents should also note that extensive research over the past few decades has revealed procrastination as a far more psychologically significant condition with complex causes and serious implications than was once thought.
+Parents should also note that extensive research over the past few decades has revealed procrastination is a far more psychologically significant condition with complex causes and serious implications than was once thought.
 Procrastination has also been identified as a common symptom of a more significant underlying psychological disorder.

 Tips that can Help Kids Stay Interested in Academics

-• Praise your children’s effort rather than intelligence and/or performance.
+- Praise your children’s effort rather than intelligence and/or performance.
 This encourages them to embrace challenges and helps to cultivate a growth mindset.

-• Demonstrate and encourage your child to make connections between schoolwork and real life.
+- Demonstrate and encourage your child to make connections between schoolwork and real life.
 For instance, if your son enjoys skateboarding, show him the physics behind mid-air maneuvers and tricks.
 If your daughter aspires to be a fashion designer, show her the importance of mathematics in taking measurements and figuring proportions.

-• Be a role model to your child.
+- Be a role model to your child.
 Show your child your enthusiasm in learning and applying new skills.

-• Ever heard of the phrase “Never bite off more than you can chew”?
+- Ever heard of the phrase “Never bite off more than you can chew”?
 This applies to goals too.
 Always break big goals into sub-goals; long-term goals into multiple short-term goals.

 When to Seek Professional Advice